Governor Stone was built for Charles Greiner as a cargo freighter for

 his age, no wonder Mul soon tired of the oyster trade and passed the labor

-on to his new partner Patrick Burns who trained up his son Thomas to captain
+on to his new partner Patrick Burns whose son Thomas captained

-the vessel during much of her career as a buy boat.
-Much to the dismay of his wife,
+the vessel off and on during her career as a buy boat.
+To the dismay of his wife,

 augmented his oyster buying income by bringing ashore contraband rum shipments